quanteda/quanteda/cran-comments.md

 # Submission notes

-*  Fixed a potential crash when calling `tokens_compound()` with patterns containing paddings (#2254).
+*  Major update versus v.3.3.1 -- see NEWS.
+*  Numerous bug fixes.
-*  Updated for compatibility with (forthcoming) Matrix 1.5.5 handling of dimnames() for empty dimensions.
+*  Numerous compatibility enhancements with newer versions of some packages (e.g. Matrix).
-*  restores `readtext` object class method extensions, to work better with the **readtext** package.
-*  Removes some unused internal methods, such as `docvars.kwic()` that were not exported despite matching exported generics.

 ## Test environments

-* local macOS 13.2.1, R 4.3.0
+* local macOS 14.1, R 4.3.2
-* Ubuntu 22.04 LTS, R 4.3.0
+* Ubuntu 22.04 LTS, R 4.3.2
 * Windows release via devtools::check_win_release()
 * Windows devel via devtools::check_win_devel()
 * Windows oldrelease via devtools::check_win_oldrelease()

 ## R CMD check results

+An error on the check_*() functions

+* checking re-building of vignette outputs ...
+[5s] ERROR
+Error(s) in re-building vignettes:
+--- re-building 'quickstart.Rmd' using rmarkdown

+is reported but we cannot figure out what is causing this.

-No ERRORs, NOTEs, or WARNINGs produced.
+No other warnings or notes are produced.

 ## Reverse dependency and other package conflicts

-None, according to revdepcheck::revdep_check().
+According to revdepcheck::revdep_check(), this breaks the. **gofastr** package but we issued a PR fixing this for that package 3 months ago (https://github.com/trinker/gofastr/pull/12) and the package maintainer has yet to accept it.